decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 #### set vs add

 You can add a component to an entity either through `.set()` or `.add()`.
 The only difference between them is that a component assigned with `.set()` is overwritten whenever a component of the same kind is assigned to the entity.

 A component assigned with `.add()` can't be overwritten like that.
 To change it, you must first remove it before assigning a replacement component.

+For example, if you first assign a `BoxShape` component to an entity with `.set()` and then assign a `SphereShape` component to it aslo with `.set()`, the shape will be overwritten.
+If you instead use `.add()` to assign the first shape, it won't be possible to overwrite it.

 ## Remove a component from an entity